habilelabs/angular-material-chrome-extension-seed/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `npm run build` to build the project.
+The build artifacts will be stored in the `demo-ext/` directory.
 Use the `-prod` flag for a production build.

+##Run extension in Browser
+To install your extension into a Chrome browser, open Browser and navigate to the extension manager.

+At the top, enable developer extension and navigate to your project unpacked extension directory (demo-ext for this case).
+Loading it should place the extension in your Chrome toolbar like any other extension.

 ## Running unit tests